 The Pyrenees Mountains have a large number of endemic species across both fauna and flora.

-The lower mountains in the west are characterised forests and the extent of which decreases as you move eastwards.
+The lower mountains in the west are characterized forests and the extent of which decreases as you move eastwards.
 The east can be described as being wild and more barren, where granite masses prevail.

 In the west the plant life is similar to that of eastern Europe, whereas the east has more Mediterranean plant life.